home-assistant/hassbian-scripts/docs/cloud9.md

 ## Description
-Cloud9 IDE is an online integrated development environment.
-It supports hundreds of programming languages.
+Cloud9 SDK is an webservice IDE that makes it easy to manage you configuration files.

 ## Installation
 ```bash